TrustWill

 My Husband (or Wife) Recently Died.
 When is Probate Necessary?

-Whether or not you have to do probate of your late spouse’s estate will depend on how title to your spouse’s property was held.
-If you and your spouse put all your property into a trust then you won’t have to do probate.
+Whether or not you have to do probate of your late spouse’s estate will depend on how the title to your spouse’s property was held.
+If you and your spouse put all your property into a trust, then you won’t have to do probate.
 But, some form of trust administration will probably be necessary.
-If you and your spouse held all your property as joint tenants then no probate is necessary.
+If you and your spouse held all your property as joint tenants, then no probate is necessary.

 When is Probate Necessary?

-If this was a second marriage.
+If this were a second marriage.
 It will also be necessary if there was a prenuptial agreement that kept their spouse’s property as their separate property.
 Probate may also be necessary if your spouse held a deferred compensation plan.
-This can include (e.g. a 401(k) plan) or IRA.
+This can include (e.g., a 401(k) plan) or an IRA.
 However, it will only be necessary if they did not designate a beneficiary.
-If your spouse had a life insurance policy without a designated beneficiary then you will need to do probate.
-The reason for this is deferred compensation plans, IRAs, and life insurance policies default to a person’s estate if they don’t name someone (i.e. designate a beneficiary) to inherit the deferred compensation plan, IRA, or life insurance policy.
+If your spouse had a life insurance policy without a designated beneficiary, then you will need to do probate.
+The reason for this is that deferred compensation plans, IRAs, and life insurance policies default to a person’s estate if they don’t name someone (i.e., designate a beneficiary) to inherit the deferred compensation plan, IRA, or life insurance policy.